Lady Six Sky

 Lady Six Sky (possibly Ix Wak Chan Jalam Ajaw Lem? in ancient Mayan), also known as Lady Wac Chanil Ahau or Wak Chanil Ajaw (d.
 741 CE), was a Maya queen of Naranjo who was born in Dos Pilas.
 She lived in Naranjo from 682 to her death (or shortly before her death) in 741.
-During that time, she probably served as de facto ruler of the city; however, monuments such as Stela 24 suggest she was never formally recognized as such, since she continued to use the emblem glyph of Dos Pilas throughout her life.
+During that time, she likely served as the ruler of the city; however, monuments such as Stela 24 suggest she was never formally recognized as such, since she continued to use the emblem glyph of Dos Pilas throughout her life.

 Because the reading of her name is currently contested, scholars typically refer to her as Lady Six Sky, which is the English translation of a readable portion of her name (Wak Chan meaning Six Sky).

 Monuments that refer to Lady Six Sky include Naranjo stelae 3, 18, 24, 29, 31, and 46.